alibagherifam/mentha/README.md

 Find nutrition facts using your phone camera!

-Mentha is an Android application that finds nutrition facts of the food you are scanning.
-It uses image classification and neural networks under the hood.
+Mentha is an Android application that finds nutrition facts by scanning foods using a phone camera.
+Under the hood, It performs Image Classification with a MobileNet CNN model over the TensorFlow framework.

 ## Screenshots